 Nehls sued in Boston with Resnick under the U.S. False Claims Act, which lets whistle-blowers sue on behalf of the government and share in any recovery.
 The U.S. Justice Department declined in January 2010 to join the case.
 They also sued under false claims laws in Illinois and Florida.

 On May 11, Omnicare settled a case with the Justice Department for $50 million.
 The agency called it the “largest controlled substance settlement in history,” and said Omnicare gave nursing home residents medicines without a prescription, with missing prescription information or without documentation.

 Omnicare agreed in November 2009 to pay $98 million to settle civil allegations by the U.S. government and various states that it took kickbacks from Johnson & Johnson.
-(JNJ) Omnicare, which didn’t admit liability, entered into a five-year corporate integrity agreement as part of the settlement.
+(JNJ:US) Omnicare, which didn’t admit liability, entered into a five-year corporate integrity agreement as part of the settlement.